shirat74/dvipdfm-x/README.md

 An example can be

 ```
 uprml-v  unicode  SourceHanSerifJP-Light.otf  -w 1 -l jp90
 ```

 which declares that font should be treated as for vertical writing and use JIS1990 form for Kanjis.

-## Incompatible Changes From Dvipdfm
+## Incompatible Changes from Dvipdfm

 There are various minor incompatible changes to dvipdfm.

-The `-C` command line option flags may be used for compatibility to dvipdfm or older versions of dvipdfmx.
+The `-C` command line option  may be used for compatibility to dvipdfm or older versions of dvipdfmx.
+The `-C` option takes flags meaning

 * bit position 2: Use semi-transparent filling for tpic shading command, instead of opaque gray color. (requires PDF 1.4)
 * bit position 3: Treat all CIDFont as fixed-pitch font.
 This is only for backward compatibility.